nusolar/training-f23/src/README.md

 We'll end the training with an introduction to the current telemetry system and the projects we have planned for this year.

-Training is expected to last roughly month, but may be shorter or longer depending on member feedback.
+Training is expected to last roughly a month, but may be shorter or longer depending on member feedback.
 Simultaneous to training sessions following this handbook, more "hands-on" meetings will be taking place to introduce new members to the telemetry system in action.